Pearson-Higher-Ed/design/c/application-header/beta/index.md

         - Course name is basic title (inverse)
         - Local nav items are basic labels (inverse, secondary color)
         - Active nav item is bold label (inverse, primary color)
+        - Local nav items truncate, rather than wrap to more than one line

       #### < 480px
       Same as above, dropdown just becomes 100% wide.